greg-raven/hdc/_posts/2023-10-16-67-year-old-bicyclist-dies-after-being-hit-by-a-vehicle-on-cedar-street-in-hesperia.md

 HESPERIA, Calif.
 (VVNG.com) --- A 67-year-old bicyclist has died after being hit by a vehicle Thursday evening in Hesperia.

-The San Bernardino County Coroner’s Office identified the deceased as Eugenio R. Arayata, more commonly referred to by those who knew him as Eugene.
+The San Bernardino County Coroner's Office identified the deceased as Eugenio R. Arayata, more commonly referred to by those who knew him as Eugene.

 The collision happened at about 5:30 p.m., on October 12, 2023, at Cedar Street and Longview Avenue.